visprax/PyProjects/28-crawler/README.md

 ## Web Crawler

 This is a web crawler with `asyncio` coroutines [^1].
-As opposed to traditional optimization problem of running an algorithm as fast as possible, optimizing a network program involvs efficiently waiting for infreqent network events over slow connections, this is where **asynchronous I/O** comes into play.
+As opposed to traditional optimization problem of running an algorithm as fast as possible, optimizing a network program involves efficiently waiting for infrequent network events over slow connections, this is where **asynchronous I/O** comes into play.

 ### Asynchronous programming
 There are two main ways to perform I/O operations, such as reading or writing from a file or a network socket [^2].\